publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schU/ptIII/sptC/m__us_usc_t26_s1397B.md

                 (i) references to empowerment zones were substituted for references to renewal communities,

-                (ii) references to enterprise zone businesses (as defined in section 1397C) were substituted for references to renewal community businesses, and
+                (ii) references to enterprise zone businesses (as defined in section 1397C) were substituted for references to renewal community businesses,

-                (iii) the date of the enactment of this paragraph were substituted for “December 31, 2001” each place it appears.
+                (iii) the date of the enactment of this paragraph were substituted for “December 31, 2001” each place it appears, and

+                (iv) the day after the date set forth in section 1391(d)(1)(A)(i) were substituted for “January 1, 2010” each place it appears.

             (B) __Treatment of DC zone__